 1. Sterling Charity Donation by UPQODE

 - Strategic use of negative space

 Sterling is a non-profit organization that collaborates with volunteers to deliver humanitarian aid and disaster relief to vulnerable communities around the world.

-The organization's website, designed by UPQODE relies on stylish visual presentation, playful illustrations and an on-brand color palette.
+The organization's website, designed by UPQODE relies on stylish visual presentation, playful illustrations, and an on-brand color palette.

-The messaging is the most important aspect of Sterling’s website.
+Messaging is the most important aspect of Sterling’s website.
 It shuns redundant and long, excessive descriptions in favor of straightforward, on-point paragraphs that both clearly convey the organization’s goals and retain their light-hearted tone.

 Rather than using negative space, the website’s alternating purple and white blocks help accentuate every piece of content.